catch-design/fe-test/README.md

     button - button component

-    separator - dashline which can be used across the app to separate components
+    separator - dashline which can be used across the app to separate components/blocks visually

     adventures - the component that manages state for Adventures and all child components (adventureList and adventureCard). it's also connecting to AdventureService and getting adventure data